Bond set for man accused of vandalizing Browns’ stadium - NewsBreak

 According to the report, the security manager of the stadium told police he saw someone in a red vehicle drive around the stadium and then park on the west end.

-Investigators say the suspect, later identified as O’Neal, then climbed the fence into the stadium, got in a silver Ford F-150 pickup truck and drove it onto the football field.
+Investigators say the suspect, later identified as O’Neal, then climbed the fence into the stadium, got in a silver Ford F-150 pickup truck and drove it onto the football field.‘They were angels’: Neighbors mourn Ohio family of 6 killed in house fire

 The suspect drove circles on the grass, which damaged the field, as reported by FOX 8 from SkyFOX.